ccurtin/vagrant-python-django/README.md

   - if you'd to only export the _local_ packages within the virtualenv environment, use the `-l` flag. `pip freeze -l > requirements.txt`
   - to install these packages within a different environment: `pip install -r requirements.txt`
   - run `vagrant share` on the HOST machine to share your project(s) with the world.
 For development and Q/A only.
 Be careful with sensitive data before proceeding.
 You can even use your own domain to share projects: http://projectname.yourwebsite.com

-## Issues
-  - Be sure that Python and Django versions are compatible together when installing both at the same time.
-  - when running `startserver`,or `python manage.py runserver [::]:80`, **if you receive and error related to psycopg2**, make sure you install the python-dev for your **active** version of python, e.g `pytho3.4-dev`.
-After running `sudo apt-get install pythonX.X-dev`, install the psycopg2 python module via pip by making sure you virtualenv is active and entering `pip install psycopg2`.

   Please [open an issue](https://github.com/ccurtin/vagrant-python-django/issues/new) for support.